iga-chidori/ip2/Biography/Haisu_Chen_21054475.md

 ---

 ### 1. Who collected the data?

-#### 25 words; 2 points; Consider the source of the data and its relation to the underlying data generating process.

 Dataset was collected and established responsibly by Murry Cox, an activist and a software engineer, who also built the investigatory website Inside Airbnb (IA) [1].

 ---

 ### 2. Why did they collect it?

-#### 50 words, 4 points; Consider the purposes for which the data was collected and how this might shape its form/content.

 The primary purposes are to provide the dataset that allows public to locate and examine the entire listings of short-term rentals on housing in London [2], and to explore the underlying negative effects of Airbnb on the residential communities out of worries about housing affordability and supply in the city [3, 4].

 ---

 ### 3. How was it collected?

-#### 75 words; 7 points; What was the method by which the data was collected and how might this shape its form/content?

 The firsthand data including every detail of each available listing, which directly and publicly shown on its own page on the Airbnb’s site, were snapshotted and obtained by the website scraper using python scripts [5].
 Although the source code was not provided, the general process of collection shared by IA was that the web scraper identified the unique ID of each listing within London and extracted all the potential information in the page source, respectively [2, 5].

 ---

 ### 4. What useful information does it contain?

-#### 100 words; 12 points; Discuss how the data might support subsequent analysis.

 The complied dataset had 74 columns, covering the extracted or calculated data of housing description, details of the host, location, property conditions, price, availability, reviews and scores of reviews [6].
 The detailed descriptions that containing interesting characteristics for target customers could be filtered through text mining, which allows the classifications of listings in various topics [7, 8].
 The combination of price, availability and number of reviews may predict the possible annual yields and the housing vacancy rate [8].
 Descriptions and scores of reviews may contribute to reflect the degree of preferences and perceived trust of guests on housing [9].
 Location under any reasonable condition X could reveal certain geographic patterns.

 ---

 ### 5. To what extent is the data 'complete'?

-#### 200 words; 25 points; Reflecting on your earlier answers, to what extent is this data a ‘complete’ picture of the process that it claims to allow us to examine?

 Limitation of the scraper may sometimes randomly cause errors and inevitably lead to missing of data [4] or export no value when no data matched.
 A certain fraction of listings presented a series of missing data in the fields.
 For different purposes when utilizing the dataset, the missing data in certain fields have unequal explanatory power on ‘complete’.
 The absence of data can also be considered as a form of data.
 For instance, when examining reviews, listings that missing scores of reviews should be marked and considered separately.

 Structural omission of data is systematically existed.
 Data of gender, reviews and available language options about the host were not included and specified.
 In the field of amenities, the term that describes check-in services was missing.
 The number of positive and negative reviews of each listing were not given in the dataset, although it may not be accessed directly.
 Affected by the potential purpose of seeking negative impacts of short-term rentals, sort of data such as data listed above were unconsciously avoided.
 Such omission of data that may be attributed to the limited consideration of the process or potential bias could impact on the integrity and quality of the data [10].